olillevik/skatteetaten.github.io/OpenShift/index.md

  redeploys from ImageChange triggers.
 Commonly, when releasing for instance a new base image for Java with a new Java Runtime Environment version, hundreds of application images are automatically rebuilt - and in some cases automatically redeployed by the platform.

+Architect is a DockerImage built upon Alpine linux that works as an OpenShift [CustomBuilder](https://docs.openshift.com/container-platform/3.4/creating_images/custom.html)

+The flow of the build logic is as follows:
+  - validate input
+  - find actual version of base image for AuroraVersion
+  - fetch delivery bundle from Nexus
+  - generate a start script
+  - create a Dockerfile based upon one of our base docker image
+  - build docker image
+  - tag and push relevant tags

+More details will be revealed when it is open sourced.

+## Start script
+The start script we use is heavily inspired by several other similar solutions, chief among them [run-java-sh](https://github.com/fabric8io-images/run-java-sh)
+ - Calculate XMX for the java process based upon a percent of cgroup memory (default 80%)
+ - enable debugging if a flag is set
+ - enable jolokia agent for hawt.io integration in OpenShift
+ - calculate classpath for the "leveransepakke"
+ - trap the java process and rewrite java exit codes to work with OpenShift.
+   - OpenShift expects 0 on SIGTERM kill, java returns 143
+   - we use dumb-init to enable trapping
+ - add JVM_OPTS or APPLICATION_ARGS from the metadata file in the "leveransepakke"
+ - set MAIN_CLASS from metadata file in the "leveransepakke"

+### The Java Base Image: Wingnut